Water Polo Player Positions

 The center forward (also known as the center, hole, hole set, set, setter, two-meter man, or two-meter specialist) is the most important attacking position in water polo.
 Positioned in the heart of the defense between the point defender and goalkeeper, the center forward seeks to cause confusion in the defense.
 The center forward looks for gaps in the defense, jumping into passing lanes to receive the ball from perimeter players and quickly turning to fire shots past the goalkeeper.
 The center forward ideally has the complete skill package: strength, agility, and accuracy.

 On offense, a team’s scoring prowess will heavily rely on the skill and effort of their center forward.
 Most of a team’s goals will be scored from this position.
 An ideal center forward is a player with creative flair and enough strength to receive the ball and get shots off from close range.

-There are seven players in the water for each water polo team at a time, including goalkeepers.
-The goalkeepers usually stay in their team’s cage area, so that one team attacks with six offensive players, while the team on defense has six of their own plus a goalie.
-This means there are usually 13 players on each side of the pool at a time, although 5 on 6 matchups are common due to defensive fouling temporarily removing a player.
+In water polo, there are seven players in the water for each water polo team at a time, including goalkeepers.
+Each side may have up to six substitutes.
+The goalkeepers usually stay in their team’s cage area so that one team attacks with six offensive players, while the team on defense has six of their own plus a goalie.
+This means there are usually 13 players on each side of the pool at a time with one goalie on the other side, although five-on-six matchups are common when players are penalized for committing a foul.

 How many positions are there in water polo?